mopidy/mopidy/docs/contributing.rst

 #.
 If there is no exising issue matching your bug or feature request, create a
    `new issue <https://github.com/mopidy/mopidy/issues/new>`_.
 Please include as much relevant information as possible.
-If its a bug, including how to reproduce the bug and any relevant logs or error messages.
+If it's a bug, including how to reproduce the bug and any relevant logs or error messages.